Phage therapy: Regulation and legislation

 Today's phage therapy products need to comply with the entire battery of medicinal product licensing requirements: manufacturing according to GMP, preclinical studies, phase I, II, and III clinical trials, and marketing authorisation.
 Technically, industrially produced predefined phage preparations could make it through the conventional pharmaceutical processes, minding some adaptations.
 However, phage specificity and resistance issues are likely to cause these defined preparations to have a relatively short useful lifespan.
 The pharmaceutical industry is currently not considering phage therapy products.
 Yet, a handful of small and medium-sized enterprises have shown interest, with the help of risk capital and/or public funding.
 Currently, no defined therapeutic phage product has made it to the EU or US markets.

-According to some, therapeutic phages should be prepared individually and kept in large phage banks, ready to be used, upon testing for effectiveness against the patient's bacterial pathogen(s).
+According to Jean-Paul Pirnay, therapeutic phages should be prepared individually and kept in large phage banks, ready to be used, upon testing for effectiveness against the patient's bacterial pathogen(s).
 Intermediary or combined (industrially made as well as precision phage preparations) approaches could be appropriate.
 However, it turns out to be difficult to reconcile classical phage therapy concepts, which are based on the timely adaptation of phage preparations, with current Western pharmaceutical R&D and marketing models.
 Repeated calls for a specific regulatory framework have not been heeded by European policymakers.
 A phage therapy framework based on the Biological Master File concept has been proposed as a (European) solution to regulatory issues, but European regulations do not allow for an extension of this concept to biologically active substances such as phages.